azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_04.md

 We can see how AutoML is first creating an image, and then starts the deployment to a new Azure Container Instance.

-Once the deployment has finished (~7 minutes), we can find the scoring URI in our Workspace under `Deployments --> diabetes-api --> Details`:
+Once the deployment has finished (~7 minutes), we can find the scoring URI in our Workspace under `Endpoints --> pima-indian --> Details`:

 ![alt text](../images/04-automl_deployment_details.png "Deployment details")